Exploring the Red Clay Series of Yixing Teapots

 Composition: Zi Ni Powder (紫泥粉末) + Zhuni Slurry (朱泥浆)

 This hybrid clay balances the richness of purple clay with the warm tones of Red Clay.
-Personally, I find that tea brewed in Purple Zhuni teapots carries a slightly deeper aroma while still maintaining the bright, lively notes characteristic of Red Clay.
+Tea brewed in Purple Zhuni teapots may carry a slightly deeper aroma while still maintaining the bright and lively characteristics of Red Clay.

 3. Da Hong Ni & Xiao Hong Ni (大红泥 & 小红泥)